 - For added asset protection.
 If your business is thriving, then switching to a family trust structure can be a beneficial move.
-This allows business liability to be moved from the individual and onto the trust, thereby protecting the personal and family assets, should the business encounter financial issues.
+This allows business liability to be moved from the individual and onto the trust, thereby protecting the personal and family assets, should the business encounter financial or litigation issues.

 - If you’re running a business and your average tax rate approaches 30%, a family trust can be beneficial for reducing your tax rate.